Electronic quantum holography

-Electronic quantum holography (also known as quantum holographic data storage) is an information storage technology which can encode and read out data at unprecedented density storing as much as 35 bits per electron.
+Electronic quantum holography (also known as quantum holographic data storage) is a holographic imagery and information storage technology based on the principles of electron holography.
+By recording both the amplitude and phase of electron waves through interference using a reference wave, electronic quantum holography can encode and read out data at high precision and density, storing as much as 35 bits per electron.